OCA/contract/subscription_oca/readme/USAGE.md

 To make a subscription:

 1. Go to *Subscriptions \> Configuration \> Subscription templates*.
-2. Create the templates you consider, choosing the billing frequency: daily, monthly... and the method of creating the invoice and/or order.
+2. Create the templates you consider, choosing the billing frequency (daily, monthly...) and how the recurring document is generated.
+The invoicing behaviour is configured through three independent options:
+    - *Create sale order*: when enabled, a confirmed sale order is generated before the invoice (required for the subscription to show up in Sales analysis reports); when disabled, the invoice is created directly and a warning reminds you that it will not appear there.
+    - *Invoice status*: leave the generated invoice in *Draft* or post it automatically (*Posted*).
+    - *Send invoice by email*: only available for posted invoices; when enabled, the selected *Invoice Email* template is sent automatically.
 3. Go to *Subscription \> Subscriptions*.
 4. Create a subscription and indicate the start date.
 When the *Subscriptions Management* cron job is executed, the subscription